 We use all of these tools at Ready-Made Millionaire, the real-money investment service I head up.
 The Fool has plunked down a million bucks on our Ready-Made lineup, which includes a clutch of great companies trading at what I believe is a tremendous discount relative to their value.
 This set-and-forget portfolio is designed to beat the market over the next three to five years and beyond.
 All told, our approach at Ready-Made is probably best characterized as "growth at a reasonable price" or, as the cool kids like to call it, GARP.

-We'll be opening the doors to new members in the new year, and between now and then, you can download -- for free -- our 11-Minute Millionaire special report, a Foolish write-up designed to help you make the most of up markets and down.
+We'll be opening the doors to new members next week, and between now and then, you can download -- for free -- our 11-Minute Millionaire special report, a Foolish write-up designed to help you make the most of up markets and down.
 Just click here to snag the report and learn more about Ready-Made Millionaire.

 This article was originally published on Feb.
 28, 2006.
 It has been updated.

 Shannon Zimmerman is the lead analyst for the Fool's Ready-Made Millionaire newsletter service.
-He doesn't own any of the companies mentioned.
-Apple, UnitedHealth, and eBay are Motley Fool Stock Advisor choices.
-UnitedHealth is also an Inside Value recommendation.
-The Motley Fool owns shares of UnitedHealth and has a strict disclosure policy.
+Best Buy is a Motley Fool Stock Advisor and Inside Value recommendation.
+The Motley Fool owns shares of Best Buy.
+The Motley Fool has a strict disclosure policy.